TaitoUnited/taito-cli/docs/manual/02-installation.md

 4. Optional steps:

     * Install autocompletion for your shell: [support/README.md](https://github.com/TaitoUnited/taito-cli/tree/master/support#shell-support).
-    * Install taito-cli plugin for your editor: [Atom](https://github.com/keskiju/atom-taito-cli), [Visual Studio Code](https://github.com/keskiju/vscode-taito-cli)
+    * Install taito-cli plugin for your editor (TODO: not implemented yet): [Atom](https://github.com/keskiju/atom-taito-cli), [Visual Studio Code](https://github.com/keskiju/vscode-taito-cli)

-> Once you have installed taito-cli, you can upgrade it and its extensions anytime by running `taito --upgrade`.

-### Windows Subsystem for Linux
+### Installation for Windows Subsystem for Linux

 > Docker cannot use the Linux file system effectively on Windows.
 Therefore all your software projects and taito-cli settings should be located on the Windows file system.